cran/DatastreamDSWS2R/README.md

 # DatastreamDSWS2R
-Functions and a R5 class that allows data to be downloaded and uploaded to the Refinitiv Datastream database via the DSWS server.
-Refinitiv Datastream is a rich database of financial information.
-You need to have a Datastream subscription and a username/password to use this package.
+Functions and a R5 class that allows data to be downloaded and uploaded to the LSEG Datastream database via the DSWS server.
+LSEG Datastream is a rich database of financial information.
+You need to have a LSEG Datastream subscription and a username/password to use this package.

 The package is installed using: